Got Invasive Plants? Who Are You Gonna' Call?

 Peter Picone with volunteers planting one million native plant seeds

-Warm weather and above-average rainfall made 2024 a big year for lush plant life.
+Warm weather and above-average rainfall made encouraged lush plant life early in 2024.
 Unfortunately, too many of those healthy plants were uninvited, unwanted, non-native invasive plants.

 It’s also been a big year for the Connecticut Invasive Plants Working Group, often called by its acronym, CIPWG (pronounced “sip-wig”).
 This consortium of environmental organizations, university affiliates, individuals, and government agencies promotes awareness of invasive plants, management methods, and native alternatives.
 I've been an active volunteer with CIPWG since 2018.